The vegan and environmental city sued by McDonald's

-In southwest Germany, nestled between the Swabian Alps and the densely wooded Schönbuch nature park, is Tübingen, a university town that would put most Disney scenes to shame.
+In southwestern Germany, nestled between the Swabian Alps and the densely wooded Schönbuch nature park, is Tübingen, a university town that would put most Disney scenes to shame.

 The town is built around the almost perfectly preserved old town, with its cobblestone alleys, old wooden houses and undulating canals.
 (While the historic centers of most German cities were destroyed during World War II, only one bomb fell on Tübingen.)